Pharaoh Hound

 Interesting facts about the Pharaoh Hound

-They have a unique ability to blush when excited or happy - their ears, nose, and eye rims actually turn pink, earning them the nickname "blushing dog"
+They have a unique ability to blush when excited or happy - their ears, nose, and eye rims actually turn a rosy pink, earning them their distinctive nickname.

-Malta declared the Pharaoh Hound their national dog and featured them on commemorative coins in 1977
+Malta declared the Pharaoh Hound its national dog and even featured the breed on commemorative coins in 1977 to honour its cultural significance.

-These dogs can actually smile - when happy, they pull back their lips to show their teeth in what looks remarkably like a human grin
+When happy or greeting their favourite people, many Pharaoh Hounds pull back their lips to show their teeth in what looks remarkably like a human grin.

 FAQ

-They can adapt to apartment living in cities like Sydney or Melbourne, but only with committed owners who provide adequate daily exercise and mental stimulation.
+They can adapt to apartment living in cities like Sydney or Melbourne, but only with committed owners who provide at least an hour of daily exercise and mental stimulation.
 A house with a securely fenced yard is definitely preferable for this active breed.

-Their short coat handles most Australian conditions well, but they need warm clothing during cooler winters in Melbourne or Canberra, and sun protection during harsh summer conditions.
-They're not built for extreme cold or heat.
+Their short coat handles most Australian conditions well, but they need a warm coat during cooler winters in Melbourne or Canberra.
+In summer, they require sun protection and exercise during cooler hours to avoid heat stress.

-They need at least 40 minutes of vigorous exercise daily, split into two sessions.
-This could be beach walks, bushwalking, or running in a fenced area.
-Never trust them off-leash in unfenced areas due to their strong prey drive.
+They need at least 60 minutes of exercise daily, including opportunities to run in a securely fenced area.
+Walks on a leash are great, but they must have a safe space to sprint.
+Never trust them off-leash in an unfenced park due to their strong prey drive.

-While gentle and affectionate, their independent nature, strong prey drive, and exercise requirements make them better suited to experienced dog owners who understand sight hound behaviours and training needs.
+While gentle and affectionate, their independent nature, strong prey drive, and high exercise needs make them better suited to experienced dog owners who understand sight hound behaviours and training requirements.